 I guess I had thought that once I was away from my family, I would instantly become happy.
 I felt like a failure because even though I was away from my family, I was still a mess.
 A friend explained that you can leave your family, but you pack up a giant bag containing all the insanity you grew up with, and carry it with you for a long time.

 So, I had an explanation, but I still struggled.
-So, after a disastrous first year of college, at a university I was woefully unprepared for, I decided to take some time off, find a way to support myself independently, and figure a few things out.
+After a disastrous first year of college, at a university I was woefully unprepared for, I decided to take some time off, find a way to support myself independently, and figure a few things out.

 So it was that I started working at United Parcel Service the summer after my freshman year of college.
 This led to a 6-year career, first as a package handler, then as a supervisor.
 Taking that job was the smartest thing I have ever done.
 It taught me discipline and responsibility.
 It was the first thing of my own that I was ever good at.
 And, it paid enough that, with some financial aid and loans, I was able to go back to school and complete my bachelor’s degree while supporting myself.
 And, it was there that I got to know the mom of my adopted niece and nephew, who continue to be very important to me.